Focus on the Family

 Learning about God

 It is always a good time to talk about our Heavenly Father.
 Start with a simple kid Bible.
 For example, our family read through the Bible and then talked about the lesson learned.
-In addition, supplement the Bible with good stories such as our Adventures with the King series or Otter B series.
-You can also participate in our Live It Challenges together as a family.
+You can also supplement the Bible with good stories such as our Adventures with the King series, Otter B series, or participate in our Live It Challenges together as a family.

 Reading and crafts